chloeekk/chloeekk.github.io/content/posts/create-sem-copy/index.md

 ---
-title: "Improve CTR & CVR: Master the Essential Skills of SEM Copy"
+title: "How to Write SEM Copy That Converts: From Ad Text to Landing Page"
-description: "Learn how to write efficient SEM copy through market research, keyword optimization and ad extension.
-This article provides practical A/B testing methods and tool recommendations to help you improve advertising effectiveness and achieve higher click-through rate and conversion rate!"
+description: "An in-depth analysis of the core elements of SEM copy, teaching you how to accurately capture user search intent and craft persuasive ad text.
+Covers ad-to-landing page consistency and ad extension optimization."
 date: 2024-09-28T08:44:36+08:00
 draft: false